dart-lang/language/working/macros/feature-specification.md

 The frontend server will need to communicate back the list of resources that were depended on.
-This could likely work similarly to how it reports changes to the sources (possibly even just treat them as "sources").
+This could likely work similarly to how it reports changes to the Dart sources (probably just treat them in the same way as source files).

 ## Scoping